 7. Mowich Lake to Tolmie Peak

 Once we counted over 60 varieties of wildflowers along the shoreline of Mowich Lake on a hike with The Mountaineers.
 There were so many we never made it to Tolmie Peak – since, we’ve returned several times.
 The trail starts from the Mowich Lake parking area on the Wonderland Trail, drops to Mowich Lake and parallels the lakeshore before climbing through forest to a junction with the Ipsut Creek trail.
 The Wonderland Trail drops to the Carbon River.
-Our trail continues climbing through forest before, then skirts a meadow often studded with avalanche lilies above pretty Eunice Lake.
-From Eunice Lake the trail continues, climbing a headwall to Tolmie Peak and the Tolmie Peak lookout, one of the most popular sites inside the park (who doesn’t love a lookout?).
+Our trail continues climbing through the forest before, then skirts a meadow often studded with avalanche lilies above pretty Eunice Lake.
+From Eunice Lake, the trail continues, climbing a headwall to Tolmie Peak and the Tolmie Peak lookout, one of the most popular sites inside the park (who doesn’t love a lookout?).
 Though the trail is often crowded there’s plenty of elbow room for all.
 Full Description

 8. Naches Loop